zac083/Game-Changer-Information/EU Config.md

-# EU CONFIG FOR ZAC'S GAME CHANGER SERIES
+# EU CONFIG FOR ZAC'S GAME CHANGER SERIES FOR ALL GAMES EXCEPT TRUE VANILLA

 ## CONFIG IF GAME GETS SET TO 1.20